John-E-Fleming/Adversarial_Noise_Code_Challenge/README.md

 ## ✅ To Do

+ - [ ] Add additional early stopping conditions for the PGD algorithm implementation (i.e. stop when prediction confidence in target class is above a specified threshold)
  - [ ] Update attack methods to support untargeted attacks also (i.e. just minimize the confidence in the true class label)
  - [ ] Add evaluation of k-top class predictions (i.e. what classes are increase in prediction confidence following addition of the adversarial noise)
  - [ ] Include a methods to counteract the affect of or detect images with adversarial noise (i.e. detect adversial images by using a auxillary classifier to detect perturbations -> input gradient norms could be used as an anomaly signal)